-The health care attorneys at Buchalter Nemer provide guidance on the application of the Stark Law, the Anti-Kickback Statute, and other federal and state legislation and regulations applicable to health care business transactions.
-We assist clients with physician contracts, physician recruitment agreements, space and equipment leases, management arrangements, joint venture arrangements, equity investments and managed care contracts to ensure compliance with the law.
+The health care attorneys at Buchalter provide guidance on the application of the Stark Law, the Anti-Kickback Statute, and other Federal and state legislation and regulations applicable to health care business transactions.
+We assist clients with physician contracts, physician recruitment agreements, space and equipment leases, management arrangements, joint venture arrangements, equity investments and managed care contracts to ensure compliance with applicable law.
 We develop compliance training and policies and procedures and provide assistance with self-disclosure of noncompliant arrangements.

 HIPAA and Privacy Concerns

-We are frequently called upon to advise clients regarding their privacy and security obligations under HIPAA and HITECH.
+We are frequently called upon to advise clients with respect to their privacy and security obligations under HIPAA and HITECH.
 We also prepare business associate agreements, develop data management and security policies, assist with compliance assessments and provide in-service training regarding privacy and security requirements and practices.

 Health Care Finance

 Health care finance is a core specialization of Buchalter’s nationally-renowned bank and finance practice.
 We represent health care lenders of all kinds, from health care receivable factors to health care finance companies, to regional banks, to large international banks, in both asset-based and cash flow transactions.
 We have represented clients in finance transactions across the full spectrum of the health care industry, including device manufacturers, pharmaceutical companies, hospitals, acute and long-term care facilities, drug store chains, health care staffing companies, and independent physician associations, among others.